 To ensure that the machine learning algorithms used by the application are not simply a black box for users, we included a page for exploration of how different features impact value in the model’s predictions.
 This page can be used to:

-- Understand the resultant changes in predicted value given a change in features
+- Understand changes in predicted value given a change in features

 - Decide which features should be changed to maximize value